blocklessnetwork/docs/faq/index.md

 For developers and network contributors, the Blockless network can be accessed via both command line interface and graphical user interface, providing the best-in-class system interaction flow.
 The Node software can be automatically installed onto the host machine, without the user ever needing to decipher the CLI commands.

+## How big is the market need for Blockless’s solution?

+The market is valued at $870B.

+To best estimate the market cap of decentralized off-chain execution, we take its centralized counterpart which is currently fulfilling the same technical need, cloud compute providers, as a reference data point.
+If we believe decentralization is the future, soon we will see decentralized execution throughput exceeding its centralized counterpart.
+Let’s take AWS alone as a benchmark.
+It’s currently valued at $1.5T.
+However, decentralized off-chain infra has a market cap of $52B, as of today.
+We further break down the off-chain infra market by segment- decentralized storage makes up 30%, while decentralized execution is 60%, with 10% representing the other in the category.
+This entails an $870B market gap yet to close by the decentralized execution segment alone.

+## How difficult is it for Blockless to defend market share against new competitors?

+Blockless is an engineering-heavy project.
+We built our runtime, networking layer, CLI, SDK, app engine, etc. from scratch.

+There are a few other players also focusing on decentralized general-purpose execution, each with its own distinct tech stack and product focus.
+Fluence network, Akash, Flux, just to name a few.
+But the aforementioned innovations make Blockless stand out.

+## Is your business model sustainable?

+Our business model is based on usage.
+It is quite similar to a layer 1 in terms of the business model - node runners serve the platform, and developers use the platform.

 ## Is Blockless cheaper than a centralized web service?

 Yes.
 Currently, Blockless’ service fee will be competitive with the centralized counterparts.
 As the network recruits more idle resources, the price will gradually go down even more as these resources have previously been neglected.